Affiliate links on Android Authority may earn us a commission. Learn more.

 Before we get into Google Photos alternatives it’s worth asking the question: are you just better off paying for more storage on Google Photos?

 Another thing to consider is that none of these alternatives will be free forever, either.
-Most have an even smaller free capacity than Google Drive, and some require hardware or software subscription fees, too.
+Most have an even smaller free capacity than Google’s service, and some require hardware or software subscription fees, too.
 In most cases, you’re just better off biting the bullet and paying $2 a month (or $20 a year) for 100GB once you’ve hit the limit.
+It’s extremely affordable, even if it doesn’t match the previous price of free.

-It’s also worth noting that Pixel owners retain free unlimited Google Photo storage (although no longer at original quality).
-They’re also great phones with options for every budget.
-You can learn more about that lineup here.
+It’s also worth noting that some Pixel phones retain free unlimited Google Photo storage (although only at Storage Saver quality).
+However, this only applies to the Pixel 5 series or older — No Pixel 6 support here.
+You can learn more about Google Pixel phones here.

 With that out of the way, here are the best Google Photos alternatives for those who want to cut the service out of their life for good.

 For those who have become too accustomed to truly unlimited storage, Amazon Photos is an excellent replacement.
 Even better, you already have it if you’re paying for Amazon Prime.

 Like Google Photos, the app automatically syncs your photos, and you can share them with family members, too.
 The unlimited photo storage can be shared with up to six family members on a single subscription.
 However, if you cancel your Amazon Prime subscription you will lose access to your photos, and they may even be deleted permanently.

 Dropbox is a very popular cloud storage service, and if configured correctly it can serve as a decent Google Photos alternative.
 You can automatically sync all of the photos from your phone to a secure location in the cloud.
 It also boasts some of the best third-party integrations of any cloud provider.